 Accommodation = $545

-We stayed in a mix of private hostel rooms, holiday parks and Airbnb during our time in New Zealand.
+We stayed in a mix of private hostel rooms, holiday parks and Airbnb during New Zealand road trip.
 As we travelled in peak season, and over a bank holiday weekend, a lot of places were booked up so we had to plan almost everything in advance.
+However, it was a blessing in disguise because it was completley unplanned that we ended up glamping under the stars but it was one of the best things I’ve ever done!

 To find the best deals, we would check out booking sites like Hostelworld, Expedia, Agoda and Booking.com along with Airbnb and good old Google – many holiday parks have their own websites where it’s cheaper to book direct.
 Plus, they often have 4-6 bed rooms at the same price as a double so if you’re travelling in a group, these are a great money saving option!